- Refined EQ curves, SonEQ Pro sounds remarkably close to the analog equipment it emulates.

 SonEQ Pro’s low frequency controls consist of two filters that work interactively.
 One boosts lows while the other attenuates.
-Since boost and attenuation curves are not perfectly aligned, SonEQ Pro’s handling of low frequency equalization generates cancellations and summations which sound quite natural and pleasing to the ear.
+Since boost and attenuation curves are not perfectly aligned, SonEQ Pro’s handling of low-frequency equalization generates cancellations and summations which sound quite natural and pleasing to the ear.

 As a workflow practice, we recommend boosting bass with SonEQ Pro first and then, if necessary, adjusting the “low atten” knob to achieve the desired sound.

-Bell switch: If you do not need to apply a low shelf, low´s band can be used as a bell filter, ranging from
+Bell switch: If you do not need to apply a low shelf, low´s band can be used as a bell filter, ranging from 20Hz to 100Hz.

 Frequency, boost, and Q controls all affect the shape of the bell filter.
 The boost and Q controls work interactively.
 As Q is increased the shape of the bell is narrowed, and its level of enhancement over the source is increased proportionally.

-SonEQ’s mid band is recommended to equalize midrange frequencies ranging from 70 Hz to 2000 Hz.
+SonEQ’s mid-band is recommended to equalize midrange frequencies ranging from 70 Hz to 2000 Hz.
 It´s a bell filter with a generally soft, very musical sound.
 Nonetheless, this band can be very aggressive if required, depending on the amount of gain applied.

 HiQ, unlike its younger brother, can be used in a “surgical” way.
 For example, with HiQ enabled, the user may “sweep” through the frequency range to remove annoying resonances or frequencies.
 With smaller gain values, HiQ can also be used musically if desired.

-The high-mid band can be used for any type of application, for example: to enhance clarity of a singer’s voice, lend a guitar more presence, and even to make an entire mix sound more natural.
+The high-mid band can be used for any type of application, for example: to enhance the clarity of a singer’s voice, lend a guitar more presence, and even to make an entire mix sound more natural.

 Activating the “Mid Q” setting will reduce frequency bandwidth, giving high-mid equalization a slightly more aggressive property, suitable to lend more attack kick drums, bass guitars, or any instrument requiring a bit more punch.